ROH New Horizons

 New Horizons was a professional wrestling pay-per-view (PPV) event produced by Ring of Honor (ROH).
 It took place on July 26, 2008 from the Michigan State Fairgrounds and Expo Center in Detroit, Michigan, and was first aired on September 26.

+Storylines

+New Horizons featured storylines and professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+Storylines were produced on ROH's weekly television programme Ring of Honor Wrestling.